 “An emergency or natural disaster won’t actually happen to me”.
 Have you ever thought this to yourself?
 Most people have this attitude towards emergency preparedness.
 But what about the people who have actually been in a natural disaster?
 I’d be willing to bet that 100% of those who were unprepared, wish that they had been.
-In this post, I teach you how to easily make your own emergency preparedness kit with this free checklist.
+In this post, I teach you how to easily make your own emergency preparedness kit with this free emergency binder template.

 Don’t forget to scroll down to download my free printable checklist to create your own Emergency Preparedness Kit

 Pin this Checklist to your favorite Pinterest Board!

 Why is an Emergency Go-Bag so important?
 In the event of a natural disaster, such as the fires in California, residents only had minutes to gather the most essential items.
 Can you imagine how frantic you would be in a situation like that?
 You would undoubtedly forget some very important things that would be essential for your survival.

 The idea behind a Grab and Go Bag (or also called a 72-hour kit) is to have a backpack filled with 3 days worth of essential survival supplies, food, and water per person.
 Many people have a ‘rely on the government’ type of attitude when it comes to this.
 But the reality is, is that the government wouldn’t be able to reach you for 3 days…at a minimum.

 If you were in that situation, what would you do?
 Would you have the ability to care for your family members?
 Or for yourself?
 Having some important document binder printables will really help you to feel prepared and help you take care of yourself and your family.
 Get this checklist for emergency preparedness below: